Amruthatech23/BMI-Calculator/README.md

 # BMI Calculator

 A simple and interactive BMI (Body Mass Index) Calculator web app built using HTML, CSS, and JavaScript.
-This project helps users calculate their BMI based on their height and weight, and categorizes them as Underweight, Normal, Overweight, or Obese — with emojis for fun! 🌟
+This project helps users calculate their BMI based on their height and weight, and categorizes them as Underweight, Normal, Overweight, or Obese..

 # Features